AttentionRAG: Attention-Guided Context Pruning in Retrieval-Augmented Generation: Conclusion

 \section{Conclusion}

 In this paper, we propose \algname, a novel attention-guided context pruning method for RAG systems.
-The core part of our method is the formatted attention focus mechanism, which constructs an answer hint prefix in a \textit{next-token-prediction} format for each query, guiding the LLM to pay attention to relevant tokens in the retrieved context through one token.
-We conduct extensive experiments on the LongBench and Babilong benchmarks, demonstrating its strong performance.
+The core part of our method is the formatted attention focus mechanism, which constructs an answer hint prefix and utilize a fixed hint prefix in a \textit{next-token-prediction} format for each query, guiding the LLM to attend relevant tokens in the retrieved context through one token.
+We conduct extensive experiments on the 2WikiMQA, HotpotQA, TriviaQA, GovReport and Babilong benchmarks, demonstrating its strong performance.